Walter0697/PantryPal/CLOUDFLARE-DEPLOYMENT.md

 This configuration helps prevent Error 1019 (authentication/permission issues) that can occur with Cloudflare deployments.

+## Cloudflare Console Configuration

+For the R2 deployment method to work properly, you need to configure your Cloudflare Pages project:

+1. **Disable automatic GitHub deployments**:
+   - Go to Cloudflare Dashboard > Pages > Your Project > Settings
+   - Under "Builds & deployments", disable "Automatic deployments"
+   - This prevents Cloudflare from trying to build your site itself

+2. **Verify Direct Upload is enabled**:
+   - Go to Cloudflare Dashboard > Pages > Your Project > Settings
+   - Check that "Direct Upload" or "Custom deployment" is enabled

+3. **Verify your project name**:
+   - Ensure the project name in your deployment scripts matches exactly what's in Cloudflare
+   - The project name is case-sensitive

 ## npm Scripts

 The following npm scripts are available: